brillout/goldpage/docs/readme.template.md

 and add couple of lines to your `package.json`.

-And all you need to know to create your first prototype is written in the "Getting Started" and "Usage - Basics" sections.
+And all you need to know to create your first prototype is written in the "Usage - Basics" sections.

 **App types**

 Goldpage supports all app types.
-(What are commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)
+(Commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)

 Switching from one app type to another is easy, which means that you can start writing your app, and, once you have finished a first prototype,